 Major Darren Ivey was appointed to the Kansas City, Missouri Police Department in September 1992.
 He served as the Department’s Crisis Intervention Team (CIT) Commander from 2012 – 2018 and through a partnership with Truman Medical Center’s Behavioral Health, Ivey led a team that developed a training program called “Building Resilience: Surviving Secondary Trauma.”
 This training helps address the occupational risks of secondary trauma and acute stress and since March 2015, thousands of law enforcement and mental health professionals, from across the country, have completed the course.

-Prior to becoming a Police Officer, Captain Ivey was a proud member of the United States Air Force (1983-1992) where he served in support of Operation Desert Storm and is a graduate of the FBI National Academy (#274).
+Prior to becoming a Police Officer, Major Ivey was a proud member of the United States Air Force (1983-1992) where he served in support of Operation Desert Storm and is a graduate of the FBI National Academy (#274).